-We applied the method to the curated set of GWAS summary data present in MR-Base (22), generating several million MR estimates.
+We applied the method to the curated set of GWAS summary data present in MR-Base (11), generating several million MR estimates.
 MR-MoE selected a method that indicated some pattern of horizontal pleiotropy for almost 90% of cases, reinforcing the notion that it is the rule rather than the exception.
 Based on our simulations we expect that those associations that we reported to be 'significant' are liable to high type 1 error rates.

-In addition to correctly handling horizontal pleiotropy, there are many other limitations that prevent MR from being a panacea for causal inference.
+One advantage to generating a method that consolidates across many methods is that it can prevent cherry picking the most appealing method based on their results.
+But in addition to correctly handling horizontal pleiotropy, there are many other limitations that prevent MR from being a panacea for causal inference.
 Many of the associations are biologically impossible, for example where early life phenotypes appear to be influenced by later stage phenotypes.
 Though these associations can be informative, their interpretations as causal relationships are far from clear.
 Similarly, often disease traits appear to causally relate to other phenotypes, but GWAS is typically performed on the liability scale, hence the causal estimate reflects not the presence or absence of disease, but the underlying risk of disease.
 Again, interpretation of such associations can be problematic.

 A large proportion of the associations that were estimated used only a single instrumental variable.
-Methods are emerging to attempt to delineate between models of reverse cause, pleiotropy and multiple causal variants in the same region (23,24), but separating vertical from horizontal pleiotropy with a single instrument is not yet possible in the two-sample MR framework.
-Other problems can also manifest, for example frailty effects could induce associations for late-onset traits (25); genetic variants could strongly relate to several phenotypes making it difficult to ascertain which of them is the causal exposure (26); and the measured feature for which genetic associations are known could relate in complicated ways to the biological entity that are truly causal (2).
+Methods are emerging to attempt to delineate between models of reverse cause, pleiotropy and multiple causal variants in the same region (35,36).
+Separating vertical from horizontal pleiotropy with a single instrument is not yet possible in the two-sample MR framework though the use of mediation-based approaches may be informative in the one-sample setting (7,37).
+Other problems can also manifest, for example frailty effects could induce associations for late-onset traits (38); genetic variants could strongly relate to several phenotypes making it difficult to ascertain which of them is the causal exposure (39); and the measured feature for which genetic associations are known could relate in complicated ways to the biological entity that are truly causal (2).

-We also encounter a potential new problem in using machine learning approaches to infer the correct model for a particular dataset, namely, that the data is choosing the model.
-This is liable to increase type 1 error rates, even though we have attempted to separate the information used for optimisation from the information used to predict performance.
+We also encounter a potential new problem in using machine learning approaches to infer the correct model for a particular summary-set, namely, that the data is choosing the model.
+This is liable to contribute to elevated type 1 error rates, even though we have attempted to separate the information used for optimisation from the information used to predict performance.
+The extent to which a machine based method selector suffers from this more than a human manually inferring the result most likely to be true is not clear.
 Though MR-MoE does exhibit higher type 1 error rates than are desirable, they still remain amongst the lowest compared to all other MR methods that do not suffer from this issue.

-Despite these limitations, the construction of a causal graph of 'everything versus everything' does have appeal.
+The field of MR is evolving.
+The advent of GWAS databases (9,40) and automated 2SMR (11) has trivialised the analytical aspect of investigating specific causal hypotheses.
+Despite the limitations described above, the construction of a causal graph of 'everything versus everything' does have appeal.
 First, though causality is not guaranteed by MR, it can still be highly informative for confirming or negating specific hypotheses.
-Second, it offers new approaches to searching for novel putative associations.
+Second, it paves the way for new approaches to search for novel putative associations and improve reliability in single analyses.
 The potential to exploit GWAS summary data within the properties of graph databases to aid with both of these endeavours could be transformative in biological research.